OpenSecuritySummit/oss2018/content/tracks/GDPR/gdpr-compliance-what-does-it-mean.md

 ---
-title        : GDPR Working Session 2
-type         : working-session
-status       : featured
-organizers   :
-description  : GDPR Working Session hide         : true
+title        : GDPR Compliance what does it mean? type         : working-session status       : featured organizers   : description  : Now that GDPR is in force, what does GDPR Compliance mean and how to measure it
 ---

 (add intro)